In this short tutorial, I will show you my new favorite technique which fades overflowing text gracefully into the background.

 The Idea

-By setting a max-width value, overflow:hidden and an :after pseudo element, we can achieve the effect that you can see in the demo.
-Here is what each of these will help us with:
+pseudo element, we can achieve the effect that you can see in the demo.
+Here is what each of these will help us with:- The element will increase its width freely, until it hits the value set by

-• To create a smooth transition between the text and the background color of the element, we will use an :after pseudo element.
-This element will have a linear-gradient that goes from transparent to the color of the background.
+that goes from transparent to the color of the background.
 This element is positioned to the right of the container, and becomes visible only when the element expands.

 <input type="text" value="This text will expand" />